 Can I enroll for graduate level classes as a non-degree student?

 Yes.
+Any request to register for non-degree graduate courses (that are not part of a graduate certificate) must be submitted to the AU Central Office.
 Non-degree students who later apply and are admitted to a degree program can bring a maximum of 12 credits taken as an SIS non-degree student into their academic program.
 Successful completion of non-degree study does not guarantee admission to a graduate program.
 For more information, visit the SIS Non-Degree page: http://www.american.edu/sis/advising-grad/non-degree.cfm

 I am interested in registering for a course at another university within the Consortium.
 How do I register for this course?

-- Most DC-area colleges and universities (with the exception of the School of Advanced International Studies at Johns Hopkins [SAIS]) are members of the Consortium.
-For a complete list, visit http://www.consortium.org
+- Most DC-area colleges and universities are members of the Consortium.
+For a complete list, visit www.consortium.org.

 - For more information on Consortium registration, including how to register, visit the consortium registration page.